Y-Kilic/ai-agents-docker/README.md

 ### Agent Loop Count

-The agent's reasoning loop iteration count can be customized via the `LOOP_COUNT` environment variable.
-When omitted the agent will iterate three times before stopping.
+The number of iterations an agent performs can be specified by setting the `LOOP_COUNT` environment variable or by passing a `loops` value when starting an agent through the API.
+The agent will run until either it receives the `DONE` signal from the LLM or the configured loop count is reached.

 ### Agent Connectivity